 If you find yourself in a dispute with an insurance fault, our expert Motoring Team are able to advise you in respect of your dispute and deal with any claim during the period you were said to be insured.

-For more information on Insurance please contact our Motoring, Crime and Regulatory Team on 01279 755777 or get in touch with Dan Hart, Solicitor Advocate in our Motoring, Crime and Regulatory Team.
+For more information on insurance please contact our Motoring Team on 01279 755777 or get in touch with Pete Dodd, Partner in our Motoring Team.